hafsahfreeaccount/Hangman/README.md

 ## Software Development Strategy
 ### Development strategy
 This project will use the Agile methodology as it is most suitable for our project.
 This is because of the adaptablity for changing project requirements.
 Each iteration will produce a potential end product unless the customer has any concerns in which case it will be easy to adapt to.
 Each sprint will have a set plan of steps to follow to ensure each sprint is being used effectively: Sprint planning, Daily meetings, Sprint review, Sprint reflection.
-Considering react
 ### Core development phases
 #### 1. Initial set up
 Set up Git repos.